aus-der-Technik/SwiftyNats/README.md

 print("\(client.serverInformation.serverName) has Version: \(client.serverInformation.version))");
 ```

-## Why this repository
+## Why does this project exist?
-Ray Krow build the most of the  beautiful code in his [original repository](https://github.com/rayepps/swifty-nats).
+Ray Krow created the basis for this project in his [original repository] (https://github.com/rayepps/swifty-nats).
-There was not much activity since years, and times changing.
-I tryed to use the code from
+There hasn't been much activity for years, and times change, so swift do.
+I have tried to use his code from
-Version 1.3.1 but didn't get it working on linux, nor with Nats 2.1.7.
-So I decided to
+version 1.3.1, but it didn't work on Linux, or with Nats 2.1.7, or with NIO2.
+There was
+also a bug in his code that did not parse messages on a busy server (dropped messages).
-fork his repository and change a few little thing that it is working again.
-While spending
+So I decided to fork his repository and change a few small things first to get the code working again.
-some time in the code I realized, that I want to have a few things differently: so logging is
+While spending some time in the code, I realized I wanted a few things different and found myself
-one of them.
+myself deeply into maintaining the nats swift community.

-I will maintain this package and optimise it for modern swift and most current NATS Servers.
+So I commit: I will maintain this package and optimize it for modern swift and most current NATS servers.
+Please
+join the [#swift](https://natsio.slack.com/archives/C02D41BU0PQ) channel on nats.io Slack to discuss features and improvements with me.

 ## Contribution
 Contribution is always welcome.
 Just send me a pull request.

 # Changelog

+## 2.1.1
+- rewrite the ChannelHandler: remove a buf that could lead into dropped messages!

 ## 2.1.0
 - uses NIO2